Employment income confirmation

 You also need to tell us if any of the following things happen:

 - you’re leaving the country, temporarily or permanently

 - your income or assets change, including your partner's income and assets

-If you need help completing your Employment Income Confirmation, call 1800 086 400 and a Compliance Officer will help you.
+If you need help with your Employment Income Confirmation, call the Customer Compliance line and talk to a Compliance Officer.
 Please make sure you have all your relevant employment income details ready.

 You can call us if you’ve lost or forgotten your confirmation code.
 You may need to answer some questions to help us identify you.